Mucharla-Sowmya/speaker-series-2025/0412_GAIH_CHAT_APP/Documentation/ReadMe.md

 - "With this, the UI now interacts with the Flask backend and displays responses dynamically!"

 ---

 ### *5️⃣ Wrap-up & Next Steps (1 min)*
 - "We’ve successfully connected our React UI with Flask and handled CORS issues like pros!" 🎉
-- "Thanks for joining!"
+- "Thanks for participating!"

 ---

 ### 🔹 *Final Thoughts*
-- Tejasree’s session covered UI development fundamentals.
+- *Tejasree’s session covered UI development fundamentals.
-- Sowmya’s session focused on API integration, handling CORS, and making API calls modular.
+- *Sowmya’s session focused on API integration, handling CORS, and making API calls modular.